youthy/vimerl-complete/README.md

 use `<C-J>` which means `CTRL + J` to list completation.
 If the words before cursor do not have `:` it displays what `<C-X><C-N>` does.

-This version can only display functions in erldocs. user defined functions maybe supplied later on.
+This version can only display functions in erldocs. user defined functions maybe supplied later.